Loic

 the slightest pain.
 Apart from the continuing problem of a

-crumbling spine and occasional painful twinges which he puts down
+crumbling spine and occasional painful twinges which he puts

-to sensitive nerves, he considers himself symtom-free.
+down to sensitive nerves, he considers himself symtom-free.

 Paul: Paul Leverdier was a 40-year-old pool technician for the

-Jersey General Hospital, a carefully spoken triathalete who works
+Jersey General Hospital, a carefully spoken triathalete who

-with patients in the hospital pool.
+works with patients in the hospital pool.

-In early 1998 he was suffering from chronic Achilles tendonitis, a
+In early 1998 he was suffering from chronic Achilles tendonitis,

-by overtraining.
+caused by overtraining.
 After six months without relief, a

 physiotherapist colleague at the hospital tried to treat the